-Elizabeth Bentley (1909-1963) was an American communist and Soviet spy.
+Elizabeth Bentley (1908-1963) was an American communist and Soviet spy.
 She worked closely with Jacob Goros to manage the Communist Party USA (CPUSA) network of KGB sources and spies.
 In 1945, she defected and confessed her involvement with the KGB to the FBI.
-In her FBI deposition, she also named forty-one Soviet spies and sources, who were living and working in the United States.
+In her FBI deposition, she also named forty-one Soviet spies and sources living and working in the United States.

 Shortly after joining the CPUSA in 1936, Bentley was introduced to Juliet Stuart Poyntz-Glazer, a leader in the CPUSA and Soviet spy.
-Poyntz attempted to get Bentley to become a global spy.
-After learning about the job's possible extreme methods, such as sleeping with enemies, she was no longer interested.
+Poyntz attempted to get Bentley to become a spy, but after learning about the job's possible extreme methods, such as sleeping with enemies, she was no longer interested.

-On October 15, 1938, Bentley met Jacob Golos, who would eventually be her boss and lover.
+On October 15, 1938, Bentley met Jacob Golos, who would eventually become her boss.
 Golos convinced her to become a spy for the Soviets and work with him in forming a network within the CPUSA.

 Although Bentley was formally Golos' chief assistant and courier, in reality, she was more involved with him and his work than the title may suggest.
 Bentley served as Golos' agent handler, as well as his lover.
 Her role allowed her to become privy to various details and sources in Golos' spy network.

-Historian John Earl Haynes said in an interview on the Atomic Heritage Foundation's Voices of the Manhattan Project website that the KGB wanted to "professionalize things and eliminate amateurs like Elizabeth Bentley."
-She was also disfavored for her American and not Russian background.
+According to historian John Earl Haynes, the KGB wanted to "professionalize things and eliminate amateurs like Elizabeth Bentley."
+She was also disfavored for her American, rather than Russian, background.
 Bentley initially resisted, but by the end of 1944, she had handed over most of the agents in her network.

 While her formal espionage ties with KGB were disconnected, Bentley was still seen as a threat to the KGB because of her knowledge and role at the USSSC.
-The USSSC was actually a business established by Golos as a way to continue the secret work previously done at World Tourists.
 In November of 1944, the Moscow KGB Center sent Anatoly Gorsky, who attempted to get Bentley to stop working at USSSC, break ties with the CPUSA, and go underground with a new identity.